MSLNZ/msl-io/README.rst

 |docs| |pypi| |travis| |appveyor|

-Read and write MSL data files.

-**MSL-IO** follows the data model used by HDF5_, where there is a Root_, Group_\s and Dataset_\s and these objects each have Metadata_ associated with them.
+**MSL-IO** follows the data model used by HDF5_ to read and write data files -- where there is a Root_, Group_\s and Dataset_\s and these objects each have Metadata_ associated with them.

 .. image:: https://raw.githubusercontent.com/MSLNZ/msl-io/master/docs/_static/hdf5_data_model.png

+The tree structure is similar to the file-system structure used by operating systems.
+Group_\s are analogous to the directories (where Root_ is the root Group_) and Dataset_\s are analogous to the files.

 The data files that can be read or created are not restricted to HDF5_ files, but any file format that has a Reader_ implemented can be read and data files can be created using any of the Writer_\s.

 Install
 -------